 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly articulates specific capabilities (parsing K8s audit logs for five distinct threat patterns), includes rich natural trigger terms spanning both full names and abbreviations, and provides explicit 'Use when' guidance.
-The description is concise yet comprehensive, covering a well-defined niche with minimal conflict risk.
+The description is concise yet comprehensive, occupying a very distinct niche that minimizes conflict risk with other skills.

 | Dimension | Reasoning | Score |